 Ophthalmic Medical Personnel

-The Ophthalmic Medical Assistant Program prepares individuals to perform ophthalmic procedures under the supervision of a licensed physician specializing in Ophthalmology.
+The Ophthalmic Medical Program prepares individuals to perform ophthalmic procedures under the supervision of a licensed physician specializing in Ophthalmology.
 Course work includes lecture, laboratory, and clinical training in ocular measurements; ocular testing; lensometry; administering topical and oral medications; eye care; and caring for instruments.

 Employment opportunities include medical institutions, clinics, or physician practices.

 In addition to tuition and books, students are responsible for extra costs for uniforms, supplies, immunizations, background checks, and travel to clinical sites.

 Clinical rotations are generally conducted on weekdays.